Skip to main content

 Formulate a Competitive and Transparent Offer

-A job offer must balance salary attractiveness, benefits in kind and career development prospects.
-Transparency in salary disclosure from the job offer stage encourages fair recruitment practices, a trend reinforced by global best practices on compensation transparency applicable to enterprises of significant size.
+A job offer must balance salary attractiveness, benefits in kind and career prospects.
+The law of 9 March 2023 concerning discrimination and representation in companies encourages pay transparency from the job offer onwards, a trend reinforced by the European Directive on pay transparency (2023/970/UE), applicable to companies with more than 100 employees from 2027.

 The negotiation phase is often underestimated.
-Effective HR professionals prepare a BATNA (Best Alternative to a Negotiated Agreement) and have clear margins of manoeuvre: variable salary, days of remote work, vehicle allowance, enhanced health insurance.
+High-performing HR departments prepare a BATNA (Best Alternative to a Negotiated Agreement) and have clear room for manoeuvre: variable salary, working-from-home days, company vehicle, enhanced mutual insurance.
 A transparent negotiation process reduces the risk of post-signature withdrawal.

 ---

-Electronic Signature of Employment Contract: Time Savings and Legal Security
+Electronic Signature of Employment Contract: Time Saving and Legal Security

-Dematerialisation of the employment contract represents one of the last critical stages of the hiring process.
-A paper contract involves mail delivery delays, loss risks, and tedious manual follow-up.
-Electronic signature allows sending the contract to the candidate in seconds, obtaining signature within 24 hours and archiving the document securely and inviolably.
+The dematerialisation of the employment contract represents one of the last critical stages of the hiring process.
+A paper contract involves postal delays, loss risks, and tedious manual follow-up.
+Electronic signature for HR allows you to send the contract to the candidate in seconds, obtain their signature in less than 24 hours and archive the document securely and tamper-proof.

-According to applicable regulations, advanced electronic signature offers equivalent probative value to handwritten signature when it meets conditions of signatory identification and document integrity.
-For standard employment contracts, advanced electronic signature constitutes the recommended signature level by HR practitioners.
+Under the eIDAS regulation (No. 910/2014), advanced electronic signature (AES) offers evidentiary value equivalent to handwritten signature when it meets the conditions of signatory identification and document integrity.
+For standard employment contracts, AES constitutes the signature level recommended by HR practitioners.

-Onboarding begins before the first working day.
-Enterprises that dematerialise the entire contractual journey — contract, employment registration, asset handover attestation, internal regulations, IT charter — reduce by 30 to 60% the administrative time HR dedicates to each new arrival.
-This automation frees time for quality human welcome, a proven factor for 90-day retention.
+Onboarding begins before the first day of work.
+Companies that dematerialise the entire contractual journey — contract, DPAE (Prior Declaration for Employment), material handover certificate, internal regulations, IT charter — reduce by 30 to 60% the administrative time dedicated to each new arrival.
+This automation frees up time for quality human welcome, a proven retention factor at 90 days.

 Centralisation and Traceability of HR Documents

-An integrated electronic signature tool allows centralising all documents from the employee lifecycle: initial contract, amendments, dematerialised payslips, contract termination documents.
-Complete traceability (time-stamping, audit trail) meets legal archival requirements and facilitates regulatory inspections.
+An enterprise electronic signature tool integrated with SIRH (Human Resources Information System) allows you to centralise all documents from the employee lifecycle: initial contract, amendments, dematerialised payslips, end-of-contract documents.
+Complete traceability (timestamping, audit trail) meets legal archiving requirements and facilitates URSSAF or employment tribunal inspections.

 Employment Law and Electronic Employment Contract

-• Simple electronic signature: minimal level, valid for low-risk documents
+• Simple electronic signature (SES): minimum level, valid for low-risk documents

-• Advanced electronic signature: uniquely linked to signatory, created by data under exclusive control; recommended for employment contracts
+• Advanced electronic signature (AES): uniquely linked to the signatory, created by data that the signatory can use under their exclusive control; recommended for employment contracts

-Treatment of candidates' personal data is governed by applicable data protection regulations.
-The legal basis is the legitimate interest of the employer or pre-contractual measures.
-Retention of data from non-selected candidates is generally limited to reasonable periods.
-All candidates have rights regarding their personal data.
-Recruitment and electronic signature tools must comply with data protection regulations, with appropriate technical measures (encryption, pseudonymisation).
+The processing of candidates' personal data is governed by GDPR (Regulation No. 2016/679).
+The legal basis is the employer's legitimate interest (article 6.1.f) or pre-contractual measures (article 6.1.b).
+The retention period for data on rejected candidates is limited to a maximum of 2 years by the CNIL.
+Every candidate has the right to access, rectify and delete their data.
+Recruitment tools and electronic signature services must comply with GDPR, with appropriate technical measures (encryption, pseudonymisation).

 Electronic Archiving and Probative Value